UK risks becoming ‘island of strangers’, says PM as he unveils immigration plans

 Echoing the slogan used by Brexit campaigners during the 2016 EU referendum, Sir Keir said: “We will deliver what you’ve asked for time and again, and we will take back control of our borders.”

-Care England’s chief executive Martin Green earlier labelled the Government’s plans as “cruel”.
+Care England chief executive Martin Green earlier labelled the Government’s plans “cruel”.

+In his speech, Sir Keir added that migration is part of Britain’s national story, and that migrants “make a massive contribution today”.

+He added: “But when people come to our country, they should also commit to integration, to learning our language, and our system should actively distinguish between those that do and those that don’t.
+I think that’s fair.”

 The announcement comes less than a fortnight after Reform UK surged to victory in local council elections across England, a result that deputy leader Richard Tice attributed to frustrations about the immigration system.